espacesociety/espacesociety.github.io/_macropedia/celtainu.md

 Dr. Letalles spent the remainder of his career validating the route formulae while Stepivan built CARC's business out of restoring them.
 Their efforts helped enable the major colonies to re-establish trade and communication.

 However, the [Helsmunt Institute](/macropedia/helsmunt-institute) sued to recover the original computer.
 The Institute settled out of court when they were offered a ten percent ownership of CARC, which made them a comfortable but silent partner.
 Eventually, the Imperium nationalized the CARC and turned it into the Ministry for Transportation.
-This gave the imperium a virtual monopoly over interstellar routes.
+This gave the Imperium a virtual monopoly over interstellar routes.

 The negotiator for the out-of-court settlement was none other than [Benita Perez](/macropedia/benita-perez), who earned ten percent of the Institutes winnings.
 With this windfall, she sought to retire peacefully.
 However, she served as a catalyst for the formation of the new republic.
 She eventually assumed she had a knack for politics and was astonished when she won her first seat and was soon after elected to prime minister.